neural-games-dev/mark-item-as/README.md

 ### Sorting

 These options are pretty straight-forward.
+They are all turned `off` by *default*.

 If you **MARK** an item, and #1 is enabled, the bags get sorted.